nain-F49FF806/composerr/README.md

 `sqlx::Error` has a total of 16 variants.
 Including disparate error variants such as `Configuration`, `Tls`, `RowNotFound`, `ColumnDecode` etc.

-Not every function emits errors in all the different variant modes of this enum.
-But may error to only a subset of them.
+Not every function can emits errors in all the different variant of this enum.
+Most will error to only a subset.
 For example, when executing a query

 ```rust